'Write-off' - it's the phrase no driver ever wants to hear. 😭

-Unless it’s a category A. Those cars have to be crushed, by law.
-It’s not safe to drive.
-So you won’t be able to buy back a category A or B write-off.
+However, this isn't possible if it's a category A. Those cars have to be crushed, by law, because they're not safe to drive.
+So you won't be able to buy back a category A or B write-off.

-If you want to keep your car after it’s written-off, you’ll get the market value, minus whatever the insurance company could have got for it from the salvage dealer (and any other admin fees they charge).
+If you want to keep your car after it's written-off, you'll get a payout of the market value, minus whatever the insurance company could have got for it from the salvage dealer (and any other admin fees they charge).